Wireless random-access networks with bipartite interference graphs: Proofs of the main theorems

+where we use that $\beta'>\beta+1$, and $K,K'$ are positive constants.
+After the first competition, the winner of subsequent competitions at times $t > t_v$ is determined by the minimum of two random variables (inactivity periods) with rates $g_U(Q_u(t))$ and $g_V(Q_v(t))$.
 Note that the queue lengths in $U$ are always of order $r$, except when we are in the supercritical regime.
 In this regime we are not interested in the competition between $u$ and $v$ anymore, since we know how long the transition takes.
-The queue lengths in $V$ start being of order $r$, increase while $u$ is active and decrease when $v$ is active, but remain of order $r$.
-Indeed, if there are other nodes in $U$ that take long enough to activate so that the queue length of $v$ becomes $o(r)$, then we must be in the supercritical regime.
-In the worst case scenario, nodes $u$ and $v$ compete with each other for the duration of the transition, i.e., order $r$ times.
-The probability of $v$ winning every competition is

-where we use that $\beta'>\beta+1$.
-Hence, with $\mathbb{P}^r$-probability tending to $1$ as $r\to\infty$, node $u$ will never win any competition against node $v$, and hence will remain blocked for the duration of the transition. \end{proof}
+The queue lengths in $V$ start being of order $r$, increase while $u$ is active and decrease when $v$ is active, but remain always of order $r$.
+Indeed, in order for the queue lengths in $V$ to become $o(r)$ at least time $\frac{\gamma_V}{c- \rho_V} r \, [1+o(1)]$ must have passed, but the transition takes at most time $T_U(r) = \frac{\gamma_U}{c-\rho_U} r \, [1+o(1)]$ which is always smaller by \eqref{assumptionparameters}.
+Hence, in every subsequent competition $v$ activates first, with high probability, since the probability of $u$ winning is always $o \big(\frac{1}{r}\big)$.
+In the worst case scenario, nodes $u$ and $v$ compete with each other for the duration of the transition, hence, by \eqref{competitions}, order $r$ times.
+The probability of $u$ winning at least one competition is $r \, o\big(\frac{1}{r}\big) = o(1)$.
+Hence, with high probability, node $u$ will never win any competition against node $v$ and will remain blocked for the duration of the transition. \end{proof}

-\begin{proof}[Proof of Lemma \ref{lemmavw}] We distinguish between $\beta (\bar{d}_k -1) < 1$ and $\beta (\bar{d}_k -1) = 1$.
+\begin{proof}[Proof of Lemma~\ref{lemmavw}] We distinguish between $\beta (\bar{d}_k -1) < 1$ and $\beta (\bar{d}_k -1) = 1$.

-(I) $\beta (\bar{d}_k -1) < 1$.
-From Theorem \ref{teoremapaper1} we know the law of the nucleation time for the fork of $v$, namely,

-From the same equations we also know the law of the nucleation time for the fork of $w$, which depends on how $\beta$ and $d(w)$ are related to each other.
-It is enough to verify that